 A reviewer says: "With IS we were getting sharp images at 100 mm EFL and 1/10 s; at this focal length the normal handholdable exposure is 1/100 s, therefore the IS brings an improvement of 10× or 3.3 EV".

 Wrong.
 This means nothing.
-DO a small experiment: turn the IS off; you'll be probably having good pictures at 1/40 s or so.
+Do a small experiment: turn the IS off; you'll be probably getting good pictures at 1/40 s or so.
 Does that mean that a disabled IS gives an improvement of 2.5× (1.3 EV)?
 Just because your camera has an "IS" sticker on it?

 Back to the Nitty-Gritty section,|